-Tuesday, 24 March 2009
+Tuesday 24 March 2009

-Cheesy Tuna and Sweetcorn Lunchbox Muffins
+Cheesy Tuna and Sweetcorn Lunchbox 'Muffins'

-I have no talent whatsoever in the lunchbox department, no doubt because I was traumatised by the healthy lunches packed for me by my own sainted mother.
 Making lunchboxes is a chore I hate, because I'm just too disorganised in the mornings to cut fruit and veggies up into pieces or make little dips or energy bars or the three-course designer meals that nestle smugly in the lunch boxes of some of my kids' friends.
-It would help if my children all liked the same things, but of course, they don't.
-So I got to thinking, what snack could I put into their lunchboxes that they all like, that can be made in a jiffy, and that packs a bit of protein, energy and fibre?

 Here is my solution.
-These mild-tasting muffin-like savoury bites are ridiculously quick and easy to make, and you can add anything you like to them.
+These muffin-like savoury bites are ridiculously quick and easy to make, and you can add anything you like to them.
 Fresh sweetcorn cut from the cob would be lovely, if you have it, and you can use wholewheat (Nutty Wheat) flour if you'd like a more substantial muffin.

 Cheesy Tuna, Sweetcorn and Courgette Lunchbox 'Muffins'

-1 tin tuna, drained
+1 x 170 g tin solid-packed tuna, drained

-1 cup (250 ml) grated courgettes (optional)
+1 cup (250 ml) coarsely grated courgettes [zucchini]

 1 cup (250 ml) grated Cheddar